alepaez/hyper-queue/README.md

 const queue = // Use one of the available brokers above await queue.push("My message"); // You can serialize more complex information using JSON
 ```

+# Options

+- Backoff

+Time in milliseconds (ms) that the worker backoff from pooling messages from queue when there is no messages to pool

 # Testing